 Find the open source code for this destination in the GitHub repository.

-Before adding Redshift as a destination in RudderStack, it is recommended that you create a new Redshift cluster depending on the type of instance needed.
+Before adding Redshift as a destination in RudderStack, creating a new Redshift cluster depending on the instance type is recommended.

 The following sections contain step-by-step instructions on setting up a Redshift cluster.